smason/ip2/csi/NOTES.md

 big divide depending on whether sparse processing has been selected.
-Starting with the non-sparse implementation, we calculate `KSTAR` then the `Pa` (parental set?) and pass off to `CSI_EM_v2` (WTF is the `_v2`, why isn't there just a "current" CSI EM algorithm distributed).
+Starting with the non-sparse implementation, we calculate `KSTAR` then the `Pa` (parental set?) and pass off to `CSI_EM_v2` (WTF is the `_v2`, why isn't there just a "current" CSI EM algorithm distributed---Chris says it's because of a lack of version control).

 `CSI_EM_v2` is in `Functions/General`, this gets called from the GUI with four parameters.
+First half of the code seems to be decoding parameters, probably for compatibility with different callers?
+Parameters are then "randomly" initialised, and the parameters optimised to minimise `CSIEngine_v2`.
+The results are then summarised and returned to the caller.

+`CSIEngine_v2` is also in `Functions/General`, and seems to be about as far as we need to go.
+Various hacks to deal with varargs that appear unnecessary, followed by lots of calls to the GPML library to get marginal likelihoods.
+There appear to be `_v3` versions of lots of functions, after speaking with Chris, these are likely the versions that came from Ahmed Shifaz and are only partially incorporated into the code.